krateoplatformops/azuredevops-rest-dynamic-controller-plugin/README.md

 - In order to update a pipeline, you need to use the `/build/definitions/{id}` endpoint, which is not consistent with the `/pipelines/{id}` endpoint used for retrieving pipelines.
 - This endpoint provides a consistent way to update pipelines using the `/pipelines/{id}` endpoint and the same request body schema as the `POST /pipelines` endpoint of Azure DevOps REST API.
 - In particular, the plugin creates a `BuildDefinitionMinimal` object starting from the request body and then performs a `PUT` request to the `/build/definitions/{id}` endpoint of Azure DevOps REST API.
 - A needed adjustement related to the repository type is performed, as the Azure DevOps REST API returns different values for the `repository.type` field depending on the endpoint used to retrieve the pipeline.
 For instance, even if a pipeline is linked to a `azureReposGit` repository, the `/build/definitions/{id}` endpoint returns `repository.type` as `TfsGit`, while the `/pipelines/{id}` endpoint returns `repository.type` as `azureReposGit`.
+- Moreover, since this endpoint under the hood uses the `/build/definitions/{id}` Azure DevOps endpoint, the plugin set the correct `api-version` parameter needed to update a pipeline using the `/build/definitions/{id}` endpoint (`7.2-preview.7`).

 >[!NOTE]
 > Currently, the `api-version` parameter is passed as an environment variable to the plugin by the related Helm chart.